slingr-stack/slingr-docs/content/en/dev-reference/security/users.md

 weight: 40
 ---

-In order to use the app (either through the UI or the REST API) you must have a valid user created in the app (or create one through an [Identity provider]({{site.baseurl}}/app-development-security-single-sign-on.html)).
+To access the app, whether through the UI or the REST API, you must possess a valid user account created within the app.
+Alternatively, you can create an account through an [Identity Provider]({{<ref "/dev-reference/security/single-sign-on.md">}}).

-Users records are hold by the system entity `System > Users`.
-This entity is created and managed by the platform.
-Metadata generated for this entity can not be changed but it can be extended by adding custom configuration like entity fields and actions.
+User records are maintained within the system entity **`System > Users`**.
+This entity is generated and managed by the platform.
+While the metadata associated with this entity cannot be altered, it can be extended through custom configurations such as entity fields and actions.

-Users can be managed from different places.
-In the app builder you can manage user in section `Security > Users`, in the app monitor this can be done in section `Users`, while in the app runtime it is also possible to manage users for users with enough permissions using the menu item `Manage users` in the secondary menu.
+User management can be performed from various locations.
+In the app builder, user management is available under **`Security > Users`**.
+Within the app monitor, this function resides in the **`Users`** section.
+Additionally, during app runtime, users with sufficient permissions can manage users using the **`Manage Users`** menu item in the secondary menu.

-Permissions and authentication settings for users are based on the groups they belong to.
-Please check the documentation for [Groups]({{site.baseurl}}/app-development-security-groups.html) for more information.
+User permissions and authentication settings are determined by the groups to which they belong.
+For further insights, please refer to the documentation on [Groups]({{<ref "/dev-reference/security/groups.md">}}).

-## User's settings
+## **User settings**

 The following system user fields are created by default.
-It is possible also to create custom fields in this entity.
+Furthermore, custom fields can be created within this entity.

 ### First name

-The first name of the user.
+Refers to the user's first name.

 ### Last name

-The last name of the user.
+Represents the user's last name.

 ### Email

-The email of the user.
-It must be unique in the app and notifications will be sent to this address, so make sure it is a valid one.
+Denotes the user's email address.
+This email must be unique within the app, and notifications will be dispatched to this address.
+Therefore, it's imperative to ensure the email provided is valid.

-Keep in mind that some identity providers might use the email address to match users.
+It's worth noting that certain identity providers might utilize the email address for user identification.

 ### Send welcome email

-This flag is only available when creating a new user.
-If set a notification will be sent to the user with instructions to login.
+This flag is exclusively available during the creation of a new user.
+When activated, a notification containing login instructions is dispatched to the user.

 ### Authentication

-Settings that are related to the authentication of user sessions.
+This section pertains to settings associated with user session authentication.

 #### Password

-This is the password used by the user to login using the default Slingr identity provider.
+This refers to the password utilized by the user to log in using the default Slingr identity provider.

-When creating a new user it is possible to set the flag `Generate password` to generate a password automatically.
+When creating a new user, the **`Generate Password`** flag can be selected to automatically generate a password.

-#### Two factor authentication
+#### Two-Factor authentication

-Two Factor Authentication is an extra layer of security that requires not only a password and username but also something that only, and only, that user has on them, i.e. a piece of information only they should know or have immediately to hand
+Two-Factor Authentication adds an extra layer of security, necessitating not just a password and username, but also a unique piece of information known solely to the user.
+This could be a physical token, for instance.
-- such as a physical token.

-The user can enable this feature from its own profile and scan the QR code generated using Google Authenticator from its mobile phone.
-Also the phone number is required in order to recover the code by SMS if user change its mobile.
+Users can activate this feature within their own profiles by scanning the QR code generated using Google Authenticator on their mobile devices.
+Additionally, a phone number is required to enable SMS-based recovery of the authentication code, in case the user changes their mobile device.

 ### Groups

-These are the groups the user belongs to.
-There must be one and only one primary group.
+This section displays the groups to which the user belongs.
+Each user must have one and only one primary group.

 ### Identity providers

-These are the identity providers configured for the user.
-It is possible to add or remove identity providers as well as edit the external ID for each of them.
+This section showcases the identity providers configured for the user.
+You can add or remove identity providers, and also modify the external ID associated with each provider.

-Keep in mind that some identity providers could be configured so they can be added automatically to a user.
-See [Single sign on]({{site.baseurl}}/app-development-security-single-sign-on.html) for more information.
+It's important to be aware that some identity providers might be configured for automatic addition to a user.
+For more details, consult [Single Sign-On]({{<ref "/dev-reference/security/single-sign-on.md">}}).

-## Operations
+## **Operations**

 ### Reset password

-If a user forgets its password it is possible to reset it using this operation.
-The temporary password will be generated and sent to the user, who will need to change it during the first login.
+In the event of a user forgetting their password, this operation can be employed to reset it.
+A temporary password will be generated and sent to the user, who will be prompted to change it during their first login.

-### Deactive
+### Deactivate

-Makes a user inactive.
-An inactive user cannot login or use the app, but will still be there.
+This operation renders a user account inactive.
+An inactive user cannot log in or access the app, but their account information remains intact.

 ### Activate

-Reactivates a user that is inactive.
+Reactivates an inactive user account, granting them access to the app once again.